 Korea – $23

 Styling isn’t the best, but good materials and always has light-colored wig caps to my knowledge.
 It appears they no longer offer wig pre-orders for more styles and colors.
-Offers cheaper shipping.
+EMS shipping only.

 USA – $36-42

 Dollfie Dream size fits nicely but the non-HRF fiber and styling are low quality for the price.
 SD size fits with a head cap.
 Dark wig caps will stain.
-Only ships to North America, cheaper shipping options available.
+Volks USA only ships to North America, cheaper shipping options available.

 Volks International serves USA and the rest of the globe, but only offers EMS shipping.
 As of December 2019, Volks International accepts Paypal again but may charge additional ‘commission’ or ‘handling’ fees.

 Doll Point in Tokyo (and possibly the Osaka location now too) is the exclusive seller for ‘Dream Wig’ for DD, which are made of HRF fiber and sell for 4000 yen.
 You can sometimes find these in second-hand shops like Mandarake and Dollyteria.